-Intertek’s board-certified toxicologists provide Toxicological Risk Assessment (TRA) services for products manufactured and sold in a wide range of industries.
+A Toxicological Risk Assessment (TRA) is a safety evaluation of a product based on its composition and intended uses.
+Intertek’s board-certified toxicologists provide TRA services for products manufactured and sold in a wide range of industries.

 The relationship between a hazard and potential for exposure defines risk.
 Intertek’s toxicological risk assessments determine whether or not a product poses a potential risk for the toxicological endpoints measured and, if desired, can be amended to also include suggested labelling phrases, warnings and warning symbols that may be necessary on the package of the product (e.g. California Proposition 65).